 “The Tax Cuts are so large and so meaningful, and yet the Fake News is working overtime to follow the lead of their friends, the defeated Dems, and only demean.
 This is truly a case where the results will speak for themselves, starting very soon.
 Jobs, Jobs, Jobs!” @realDonaldTrump

 The facts are the rate of job growth in the United States has remained the same as it was in the last two years of the Obama administration after reforming banking regulations in trade for chunks of bail-out cash.

 I don’t think this is a strange idea.
+Life holds a hammer.
 Take a long look at the social psychology of Congress using the control balance theory.
 This may help to account for personalized aberrations of congressional and presidential behavior as a ratio related to the seriousness of their actions in group membership.
-Our 435 members are not the high-minded disinterested purveyors of intelligence, but they do not fail to come to terms with what is happening in their moment when conflict is inevitable.
+Our 535 members are not the high-minded disinterested purveyors of intelligence, but they do not fail to come to terms with what is happening in their moment when conflict is inevitable.
 In this condition, power can only be challenged by power.